Immunotherapy to treat cancer

 Adoptive cell therapy

 Also known as cellular immunotherapy, adoptive cell therapy takes the T cells that already destroyed cancerous tumors.
 The cells are activated and expanded before being reinfused.
-These new cells seek out and destroy tumors.
+These new white blood cells seek out and destroy tumors.

 Cancer vaccines